 Of course, if you have a multi-day pass, you might have a couple of "aggressive" days and a couple of "leisurely days" and the New York Pass may be a good purchase.

-In my experience, most people overestimate the number of things they'd like to see and do on vacation in New York City, so if you're coming up close to the break even point, it might make more sense to pay a la carte for your sightseeing, perhaps investing in an Entertainment Book to get some discounted admissions.
+In my experience, most people overestimate the number of things they'd like to see and do on vacation in New York City, so if you're coming up close to the break even point, it might make more sense to pay a la carte for your sightseeing.
 If you're going to be in town for a week, the New York Pass is a great deal, especially because you can evaluate a few different attractions and even return to the ones you like the most.